cibernox/cibernox.github.io/source/_posts/2013-04-29-tutorial-build-a-web-app-using-elixir-and-dynamo-with-streaming-and-concurrency.markdown

 [Devise](https://github.com/plataformatec/devise)...) created [**Elixir**](http://elixir-lang.org/),
 a language that compiles to erlang bytecode with a cleaner syntax, clearly inspired by its ruby background, and day by day is gaining popularity because it makes more pleasant to build Erlang applications.
-Besides, it can cohexist with pure erlang and you can call any erlan function without any perfomance penalty.
+Besides, it can cohexist with pure erlang and you can call any erlang function without any perfomance penalty.

 ## Dynamo